Nacho1980/cv-builder/README.md

 This application will be deployed in vercel, check the url as well as other projects in my github repo: https://github.com/Nacho1980

-Some improvements that could be done over this project:
+Some improvements that could be done over this project (I moved on to other stuff :):
 -React router to have different paths for each page -Tests that do not rely on inputs for the previous pages, eg using the Redux store from Cypress -And of course expanding the functionality: more validations, higher number of templates, etc.
--CSS improved by dividing into different files or the use of new tools like Tailwind
+-CSS improved by dividing into different files or the use of new tools like Tailwind -CSS improvements to accomodate view for phones